 Before Francois Lesage, Ritu’s early influences were her parents.
 Her father and mother, with their immaculate dress sense and intrinsic style, cast an enduring influence on her fashion sense and sensibilities at an early age.

-Besides the inspirations she has her favourites too.
-“I have my all time favorites like Yves Saint Laurent for his classic cuts and Ralph Lauren for his unique depiction of sophistication.
+Besides the inspirations, she has her favourites too.
+“I have my all-time favourites like Yves Saint Laurent for his classic cuts and Ralph Lauren for his unique depiction of sophistication.
 I like the fact that they are understated with a distinct identity,” concurs Ritu.

 Among the models, her favourite is Mehr Jessia.
 “She was a true clotheshorse and always focused first on the clothes she was wearing and then on herself,” states Ritu fondly, as she remembers her creative works with the yesteryears’ supermodel.